ddsbook/blog/2014/12/ponemon.md

 (CODB) report.
 I was forwarded a version of these reports that have the data.
 As I search around the Internet, I struggle to find the versions with the data in the back.
-I used software to extract the figures from the PDF versions, and I have made the data available through this github repo in both CSV format and as an R data object.
+I used software to extract the figures from the PDF versions.
 The data is only drawn from United States companies.

 Finally, I make no statements about how the data was collected.
-This analysis makes the assumption, as the CODB reports do, that the data collection method is sound.
+This analysis makes the assumption, as the CODB reports do, that the data collection method is sounli.d This focuses on the insight we can gain by analyzing the data itself.

 ### Visualizing the Data